Overcoming Compliance Silos

 Evolution of Compliance Strategies

 Regulations and standards have evolved over the years to respond to new challenges and learn from prior approaches.
 However, these changes have not always been adopted to the degree that many had hoped.
-This has left companies lagging behind often resorting to using old behaviors to address new requirements.
+This has left companies lagging behind often resorting to using old behaviours to address new requirements.

 In the book entitled, "Guidelines for Risk Based Process Safety" published by the Center for Chemical Process Safety, Chapter 2 provides an excellent overview of how strategies have changed over the decades.
 While this is in the context of process safety, much of the history is shared with other compliance regulations and standards.